 Unexpectedly to many visitors, Hong Kong is hiking heaven, with 75 per cent of its 1,106 square kilometres covered by greenery, and 40 per cent designated country parks.
 Mostly uninhabited mountains tower over the city, laced with accessible trails that lead you up and away from Hong Kong’s densely crowded urban areas and into an entirely different world.
-You’ll uncover a startling diversity of scenery, from lush forests to secluded beaches to mountain peaks.
+You’ll uncover a startling diversity of scenery, from lush forests to secluded beaches to mountain peaks while hiking in Hong Kong.

 There’s a trail for every level of fitness, whether you want a gentle stroll or a more challenging climb.
 While you could just walk out of Central and up Victoria Peak, you’ll struggle to get away from the crowds – and with just a bit more effort, and some help from Hong Kong’s excellent public transport system, you can have a whole new side of the territory to yourself.